ALife-Newsletter/Newsletter/edition_025/50_Multicellular.md

 join into each other, and migrate as a large multicellular organism.
 When food sources were frequent, unicellular strategies were dominant.
-Finally, a third intermediate strategy arose, where multi-cellular organisms would send uni-celular "colonizers", similar to spores.
+Finally, a third intermediate strategy arose, where multicellular organisms would send unicellular "colonizers", similar to spores.

 ![Graphic describing how cell life cycles correspond to different